 An accident which occurred on the 21st September in the Thames tunnel, on the East London Railway.
-In this case, as the Metropolitan District Company's 12.10 a.m. empty carriage train from New Cross for West Kensington was passing through the Thames tunnel, the wheels of the engine and of the nine carriages composing the train left the rails at point about 145 yards from the Wapping (or north) end of the tunnel, the engine stopping in about 115 yards from this point.
+In this case, as the Metropolitan District Company's 12.10 a.m. empty carriage train from New Cross for West Kensington was passing through the Thames tunnel, the wheels of the engine and of the nine carriages composing the train left the rails at a point about 145 yards from the Wapping (or north) end of the tunnel, the engine stopping in about 115 yards from this point. ‘

 No personal injuries were sustained.